MNT Reform apt repository

 sudo env --chdir=/etc/apt/sources.list.d wget https://reform.debian.net/reform_bookworm-backports.sources

-Or, for method C, execute:
+Or, for method C, add the following to your sources.list:

 deb [arch=arm64 signed-by=/etc/apt/keyrings/reform.debian.net.asc] https://reform.debian.net/debian bookworm-backports main